TharinduDR/Multilingual-Semantic-Textual-Similarity/docs/index.md

 This project catalogues datasets annotated for semantic textual similarity.
 Then we present a comparative evaluation of several deep learning based STS methods in these datasets.
 In this site, we present the datasets and pre-trained models evaluated in Multilingual Semantic Textual Similarity project.

+This project is joint work with Dr Tharindu Ranasinghe from the University of Wolverhampton, Prof Ruslan Mitkov from the University of Wolverhampton and Prof Constantin Orăsan from the University of Surrey.

 ## Acknowledgement